Cathedral of Santa Maria Assunta e Santa Giustina

 On the second day of the tour you can move on to Parma specifically to its Baptistery where there is a dome divided into 16 segments and painted in tempera by Byzantine craftsmen.
 But the paintings by Antonio Allegri known as Correggio in the Camera di San Paolo, inside the private suite of Giovanna da Piacenza, Abbess of the Benedictine Monastery of San Paolo, are not to be missed.
 The painter used an innovative idea, partly taken up by Mantegna, here in 1519: a pergola from which putti and allegorical figures appear.

-Parma and the Basilica of San Giovanni Evangelista
+Basilica of San Giovanni Evangelista

 In Parma, the dome of the Basilica of San Giovanni Evangelista is part of the monastic complex with the Convent and the historic Pharmacy of San Giovanni, which depicts Christ surrounded by 11 apostles with the elderly Giovanni, the subject of the vision, at the base.
 Correggio shows great skill in handling figures in foreshortened views with cloud architecture.